-Actress and businesswoman extraordinaire Vivica A. Fox has admitted she knows how to cook but doesn’t really get the opportunity to do so often.
-In her book Everyday I’m Hustling, Vivica offers readers a recipe for Sug’s Hot-Water Cornbread that will have folks hogging the butter to slather on the golden brown creation…HAVE MERCY!
+Actress and businesswoman extraordinaire Vivica A. Fox knows how to cook but doesn’t really get the chance to do so often.
+In her book Everyday I’m Hustling, Vivica offers readers a recipe for Sug’s Hot-Water Cornbread that will have folks hogging the butter to slather on the golden-brown creation.

 Here, Vivica shares her family’s yummy recipe with you:

 1 1/2 cups of Aunt Jemima Self-Rising White Corn Meal Mix

 Grease or lard (you can also use leftover bacon fat)